Katherine Mansfield: Last year and death

 Mansfield spent her last years seeking increasingly unorthodox cures for her tuberculosis.
 In February 1922, she went to Paris to have a controversial X-ray treatment from the Russian physician Ivan Manoukhin.
 The treatment was expensive and caused unpleasant side effects without improving her condition.

-From 4 June to 16 August 1922 Mansfield and Murry returned to Switzerland, living in a hotel in Randogne.
+From 4 June to 16 August 1922, Mansfield and Murry returned to Switzerland, living in a hotel in Randogne.
 Mansfield finished "The Canary", the last short story she completed, on 7 July 1922.
 She wrote her will at the hotel on 14 August 1922.
 They went to London for six weeks before Mansfield, along with Ida Baker, moved to Fontainebleau, France, on 16 October 1922.

 At Fontainebleau, Mansfield lived at G. I. Gurdjieff's Institute for the Harmonious Development of Man, where she was put under the care of Olgivanna Lazovitch Hinzenburg (who later married Frank Lloyd Wright).
 As a guest rather than a pupil of Gurdjieff, Mansfield was not required to take part in the rigorous routine of the institute, but she spent much of her time there with her mentor Alfred Richard Orage, and her last letters inform Murry of her attempts to apply some of Gurdjieff's teachings to her own life.

 Mansfield suffered a fatal pulmonary haemorrhage on 9 January 1923, after running up a flight of stairs.
 She died within the hour, and was buried at Cimetière d'Avon, Avon, near Fontainebleau.
 Because Murry forgot to pay for her funeral expenses, she initially was buried in a pauper's grave; when matters were rectified, her casket was moved to its current resting place.

 Mansfield was a prolific writer in the final years of her life.
-Much of her work remained unpublished at her death, and Murry took on the task of editing and publishing it in two additional volumes of short stories (The Dove's Nest in 1923, and Something Childish in 1924); a volume of poems; The Aloe; Novels and Novelists; and collections of her letters and journals.
+Much of her work remained unpublished at her death, and Murry took on the task of editing and publishing it in two additional volumes of short stories (The Doves' Nest in 1923, and Something Childish in 1924); a volume of poems; The Aloe; Novels and Novelists; and collections of her letters and journals.